Male Scarlet Skimmer

 |[Note Guidelines] Photographer's Note|

-The scarlet skimmer or ruddy marsh skimmer, Crocothemis servilia, is a species of dragonfly of the family Libellulidae, native to east and southeast Asia and introduced to Jamaica, Florida, and Hawaii.
+The Scarlet Skimmer or Crimson Darter (Crocothemis servilia) is a species of dragonflies of the family Libellulidae, native to east and southeast Asia and introduced to Florida and Hawaii.

 Only registered TrekNature members may rate photo notes.